Electric Wizard: Formation, debut album, Come My Fanatics, Dopethrone and Let Us Prey (1993–2003)

-Electric Wizard began in Wimborne in Dorset, England during 1993, and was composed of guitarist-vocalist Jus Oborn, bassist Tim Bagshaw, and drummer Mark Greening.
+The band adopted the name Electric Wizard during 1993, and featured guitarist-vocalist Jus Oborn, bassist Tim Bagshaw, and drummer Mark Greening.
 The band's name was taken from two Black Sabbath songs: "Electric Funeral" and "The Wizard".
 Oborn remarked, "Is the name Electric Wizard made out of two Black Sabbath song titles?
 Hahahaha, yeah it is!"

-In 1995 the band signed to Rise Above Records and released their self-titled debut album.
+In 1995, the band signed to Rise Above Records and released their self-titled debut album.
 The music was in the vein of traditional doom metal, and received positive reviews.
 Later that year, they released the song "Demon Lung" as a split-single with Our Haunted Kingdom (later to become Orange Goblin).

-In 1997 the band recorded and released Come My Fanatics…, which introduced the stoner and sludge elements that have come to define Electric Wizard's sound.
+In 1997, the band recorded and released Come My Fanatics…, which introduced the stoner and sludge elements that have come to define Electric Wizard's sound.
 Later that year, Man's Ruin Records released the Chrono.Naut EP.
 Following the release of Come My Fanatics...
 Electric Wizard released the Supercoven EP on Bad Acid Records in 1998 and then recorded and released Dopethrone in 2000, which was described by Allmusic as a "dirge masterpiece" and is regarded as the band's magnum opus.
 Kerrang! has noted that despite the "groovy" stoner rock vibes usually associated with the band, lyrics for songs like We Hate You were more like "an indiscriminate spray of bile against everyone" than the typical stoner rock themes of "shagging and cars".

 During the three years following the release of Come My Fanatics..., the members of Electric Wizard encountered a series of setbacks, with Oborn suffering a collapsed eardrum during a concert and later severing a fingertip while laying a carpet.
 Greening broke his collarbone in an accident.
 Speaking to Kerrang! in July 2009, Jus Oborn remembered the days of the recording:

 Their next album, Let Us Prey, was released in 2002.
 It was Electric Wizard's most experimental record to date.
 Following the release, the band embarked on a North American tour that raised tensions between band members.
 It was announced that the band was breaking up after the last concert of the tour.
 However, Electric Wizard did a UK tour with Cathedral soon after, with Justin Greaves (of Iron Monkey) on drums.
 In April 2003, Greening and Bagshaw left the band.